Putting ‘Customer Experience’ At The Heart of IT Service Delivery and Development.

 3. Build on team enthusiasm for understanding of customer needs.

-- Preparatory market research to understand core market context, particularly on-going change.
+- Understand core market context, particularly on-going change through preparatory market research.

-- ~40 market research data sources, including digital customer touch points, such as web analytics, and customer support analytics, were explored.
+- Explore ~40 market research data sources, including digital customer touch points, such as web analytics, and customer support analytics.

 Case Study Results